PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/environment-variables.md

 This environment variable is used to configure the time in milliseconds it takes for a refresh token issued by talawa api to expire.
 Refresh tokens are long-lived tokens used to obtain new short-lived access tokens without requiring users to re-authenticate.
 Recommended value is 7 days (604800000 milliseconds).

+### AUTH_JWT_SECRET (REST auth)

+Optional.
+REST auth JWT secret for signing and verifying access/refresh tokens (see `src/services/auth/tokens`).
+When unset, tokens fall back to a dev default in non-production.
+Set to at least 32 characters when using REST auth in production.

+### ACCESS_TOKEN_TTL (REST auth)

+Optional.
+REST auth access token TTL in seconds; used for JWT expiry and cookie maxAge.
+Default: 900 (15 minutes).

+### REFRESH_TOKEN_TTL (REST auth)

+Optional.
+REST auth refresh token TTL in seconds; used for refresh JWT and cookie maxAge.
+Default: 2592000 (30 days).

 ### API_LOG_LEVEL

 This environment variable is used to configure the [log level](https://github.com/pinojs/pino/blob/main/docs/api.md##logger-level) for talawa api's [pino.js](https://github.com/pinojs/pino) logger.
 Possible values are `debug`, `error`, `fatal`, `info`, `trace` and `warn`.